 The national average for assisted living care is around $4,000 per month.
 However, where you live is a big factor.
 Costs for assisted living range from $2,881 per month in Missouri to $11,288 per month in Washington, D.C.

-Memory care communities provide 24/7 support and care for residents with Alzheimer’s or another form of dementia.
+Memory support communities provide 24/7 support and care for residents with Alzheimer’s or another form of dementia.
 These communities provide professional care and supervision, plus help with daily activities, meals, medication and social activities.
-Memory care communities also offer:
+Memory support communities also offer:

-The national average is nearly $6,000 per month; however, depending on your location, memory care can cost up to $14,000 per month.
+The national average is nearly $6,000 per month; however, depending on your location, memory support can cost up to $14,000 per month.

 Skilled nursing communities provide the most advanced level of health and personal care.
 These communities offer short-term rehabilitation services for patients recovering from an injury, illness or hospital stay.
 Many also offer long-term nursing care, round-the-clock hospice and respite care from certified medical professionals.
 Skilled nursing communities offer: